OhioHardin CountyCourt Process

 3. Trial (If No Plea Deal)

-• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were operating a vehicle under the influence of alcohol or drugs.
-This typically involves presenting evidence of your BAC level, observations of your driving and behavior, and any field sobriety test results.
+At trial, the prosecution must prove beyond a reasonable doubt that you were operating a vehicle under the influence of alcohol or drugs.

-• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that your driving was not impaired.
+Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.

 First Offense